vladiim/mehakovic/_posts/articles/2014-01-04-framing-solutions.md

 In order to create a robust solution we need to:

-1. Generate solutions
+1. Generate a volume of solutions
 2. Refine with rationality
-3. Distill.
+3. Distill into a kernel.

 ***

-## 1. Generate solutions
+## 1. Generate  a volume of solutions

 <cite>Talent hits a target that no one else can hit; genius hits a target no one else can see. <span class='reference'>Arthur Schopenhaur</span></cite>